sc-ventures/cloudbreak-documentation/docs/architecture.md

 | **Periscope** | This is Cloudbreak's autoscaling application, which is responsible for automatically increasing or decreasing the capacity of the cluster when your pre-defined conditions are met. |

 > These component names are used in Cloudbreak logs, so for troubleshooting purposes it is useful to know what they refer to.

-#### System Level Containers

-Cloudbreak deployer utilizes **containerization** - also known as container-based virtualization or application containerization - which is an OS-level virtualization method for deploying and running distributed applications.

-Cloudbreak deployer includes the following system-level containers:

-* Consul: Cloudbreak service registry
-* Registrator: Automatically registers/unregisters containers with consul
-* Database: Database container for cloudbreak, autoscaling, and UAA
-* Traefik: Proxy container

 ### Cloudbreak Application Architecture